 This is such an improvement.
 And the music sounds just fine with the onions in front of the speaker.

-This has been a long time coming and I am so happy I finally found some rugs that I love.
-They are hand hooked premium wool and just like my older ones.
+This has been a long time coming and I am so happy the rugs look amazing.
+They are hand-hooked premium wool and just like my older ones.
 They also have every color I think I may ever need in my kitchen!

 I hope these kitchen organization tips are helpful.
 Remember to take little steps and focus on fixing things that aren’t working.
 You don’t have to do this all in one day!